The Hidden Width of Deep ResNets: Tight Error Bounds and Phase Diagram: Generic ResNets in the maximal local update (MLU) regime

-We consider the following regularity assumptions. \begin{assumption}[Regularity assumptions] \, There exists $B>0$ such that: \begin{enumerate} \item $\phi$ is $B$-Lipschitz, differentiable, its differential $D\phi$ is $B$-Lipschitz and $\Vert \phi(0,0)\Vert_2 \leq B$; \item The losses $\mathrm{loss}_i$ are differentiable with $B$-Lipschitz derivatives and $\Vert \nabla \mathrm{loss}_i(0)\Vert_2\leq B$; \item The inputs satisfy $\max_i \Vert x_i\Vert_2\leq B$. \end{enumerate} \end{assumption} The assumed regularity on $\phi$ is quite restrictive but allows us to focus on the main mechanisms in our proofs.
-In Section~\ref{sec:scaling-D}, we study the case of 2LP blocks where $\phi$ and $D\phi$ are only pseudo-Lipschitz (i.e. locally Lipschitz with a controlled growth).
+\begin{assbox} \begin{assumption}[Regularity assumptions] \, There exists $B>0$ such that: \begin{enumerate} \item $\phi$ is $B$-Lipschitz, differentiable, its differential $D\phi$ is $B$-Lipschitz and $\Vert \phi(0,0)\Vert_2 \leq B$; \item The losses $\mathrm{loss}_i$ are differentiable with $B$-Lipschitz derivatives and $\Vert \nabla \mathrm{loss}_i(0)\Vert_2\leq B$; \item The inputs satisfy $\max_i \Vert x_i\Vert_2\leq B$. \end{enumerate} \end{assumption} \end{assbox} The regularity that we assume on $\phi$ in this section is quite restrictive but allows us to focus on the main mechanisms in our proofs.
+In Section~\ref{sec:scaling-D}, we carry a similar analysis but in the case of 2LP blocks where $\phi$ and $D\phi$ are only pseudo-Lipschitz (i.e. locally Lipschitz with a controlled growth).